-Apistan® Name Apistan® (Wellmark International) Active Ingredient Tau-fluvalinate (pyrethroid) Formulation Impregnated strip Mode of Action Contact Treatment Time/ Use Frequency 42 days (6-8 weeks); Treat all hives in apiary at the same time.
+Apistan® Name Apistan [®] (Wellmark International) Active Ingredient Tau-fluvalinate (synthetic pyrethroid) Formulation Impregnated strip Mode of Action Contact Treatment Time/ Use Frequency 42 days (6-8 weeks); Do not leave strips in hive for more than 56 days (8 weeks); Treat all hives in apiary at the same time.
 Time of Year Population Increase: Before flow if 2 weeks or more until supering; Population Decrease: Following honey harvest Effectiveness 95 to 99% if no mite resistance BIP Results No difference in survivorship between treated & untreated colonies in 3 of 4 years; 31% fewer overwintering colony losses with use in one survey year.
 Conditions for Use Temperatures > 50°F (10°C); Do not use during nectar flow.
 Restrictions Best if daytime temperatures > 50°F; do not use when colonies are supered for honey.
 Advantages Highly effective with susceptible mite populations (Note: mite resistance has been well documented).
-Disadvantages Widespread mite resistance; contamination of hive components; long half-life; residues common in beeswax; continued use may affect brood development; negative synergistic interactions with other pesticides can occur and jeopardize colonies.
-Considerations Negatively impacts queen and drone reproductive health; wear latex gloves; perform resistance test before use and/or monitor mite levels following use to confirm control effectiveness.
+Disadvantages Widespread mite resistance; contamination of hive components (e.g. , elevated fluvalinate residues in wax and comb pollen); persistent continued use may affect brood development; may interact with other pesticides can occur and jeopardize colonies.
+Considerations More adversely affect queen and drone reproductive health; wear latex gloves; perform resistance test before use and/or monitor mite levels following use to confirm control effectiveness.
 (See Bibliography & Resources for information on resistance testing.)
+CheckMite+® Name CheckMite+® or Perizen (Europe) Active Ingredient Coumaphos (organophosphate)

-CheckMite+® Name CheckMite+® or Perizen (Europe) Active Ingredient Coumaphos (organophosphate) Formulation Impregnated plastic strip Mode of Action Contact Treatment Time/ Use Frequency Treatment time 6 weeks; Use 2x/year Time of Year Population Increase: Only if colonies will NOT be supered within 6 weeks Population Decrease: After honey harvest Effectiveness 85 to 99% (if no mite resistance).
+Active Ingredient Coumaphos (organophosphate) Formulation Impregnated plastic strip Mode of Action Contact Treatment Time/ Use Frequency Treatment time 6 weeks; Do leave the strips in hive for more than 45 days; Use $2x/year$ Time of Year Population Increase: Only if colonies will NOT be supered within 6 weeks Population Decrease: After honey harvest Effectiveness 85 to 99% (if no mite resistance).
 BIP Results No difference in colony survivorship between treated & untreated colonies in 3 of 4 years; 24% fewer overwintering colony losses in 1 survey year.
 Conditions for Use N/A Restrictions Do Not use in queen rearing colonies; Do Not use when colonies are supered for honey.
-Advantages Effective and easy to use when mite populations are susceptible (note: extensive mite resistant pops in United States); can be used to control small hive beetle adults (utilized in different manner).
-Disadvantages Mite resistance; organophosphate; contamination of hive components; long half-life; negative activity with other products; negatively affects reproductive health of queens (rearing) & drones (sperm production).
-Considerations May negatively impact queen health; wear latex gloves; perform resistance test and/or monitor mite levels following use to confirm control effectiveness.
+Advantages Effective and easy to use when mite populations are susceptible (note: extensive mite resistant populations in United States); can be used to control small hive beetle adults (utilized in different manner).
+Disadvantages Mite resistance; organophosphate; contamination of hive components; (e.g., elevated coumaphos residues in wax and comb pollen) long half-life; negative activity with other products; negatively affects reproductive health of queens (rearing) & drones (sperm production).
+Considerations May adversely affect queen health; wear latex gloves; perform resistance test and/or monitor mite levels following use to confirm control effectiveness.
 (See Bibliography & Resources for information on resistance testing.)